Ringerike Municipality

-Ringerike is a municipality in the traditional and electoral district Buskerud in Viken county, Norway.
+Ringerike is a municipality in Buskerud county, Norway.
 It is part of the traditional region of Ringerike.
 The administrative centre of the municipality is the town of Hønefoss.

 The municipality of Ringerike was created on 1 January 1964 after the merger of the town of Hønefoss and the rural municipalities of Hole, Norderhov, Tyristrand, and Ådal.
 However, the area of Hole was removed from the municipality of Ringerike on 1 January 1977 to become a separate municipality once again.
 The historic area of Ringerike included not just the modern municipality of Ringerike but also Hole and Krødsherad, Modum, and Sigdal.

 General information

 Etymology

 The Old Norse form of this name was Hringaríki.
 The first element is (probably) the genitive plural of hringir, the name of an old Germanic tribe.
 The last element is ríki n 'kingdom, reich'.
 (See also Romerike.)

 Coat of arms

 The coat of arms were granted on 16 June 1967.
 The arms show a gold ring on a red background.
 The colours red and gold represent royalty and are the royal colors of Norway.
 The ring is a canting symbol and at the same time symbolises the unity of the area, which has been a separate entity (even considered a petty kingdom) since medieval times.